The Firefox browser will soon prevent DLLs from being injected by antivirus and other third-party applications.

 about: config? filter = browser.launcherProcess.enabled

-Double-click and set the value to False.
+Do double click and set it price to False.

 Activating the feature may cause problems for third-party applications, which should update their applications up to the 66 version of Firefox to remove the DLLs they add to the browser.